adeladaisycardenas-A/alice-conversational-ai/README.md

 **What if the identity of a conversational AI belonged to the application rather than whichever language model happened to be running underneath it?**

-But the project quickly became about more than technical persistence.
+The project grew into a larger experiment:

-I wanted to explore whether an AI could know someone over time while still preserving uncertainty, accepting correction, avoiding unsupported assumptions, and allowing the person themselves to remain in control of what Alice believes she knows.
+Could an AI know someone over time while preserving uncertainty, accepting correction, avoiding unsupported assumptions, and allowing the person to remain in control of what the system believes it knows?

 That created both a relational problem and an engineering problem.

 ---

-## 01 — Original Vision
+## 01 — Building Alice

-The earliest Alice interface concept centered around a glowing, neural, brain-like presence rather than a traditional chatbot interface.

-The original design explored:

-- A neural-style Alice orb
-- Chat
-- Voice
-- Camera
-- Tools
-- Listening
-- Multiple visual themes
-- Permissions and privacy controls
-- One consistent Alice identity across devices

-**Design principle:**

-> *Same mind.
-Different places.
-Always with you.*

-The original artwork above is preserved as part of the project's design history and is intentionally distinguished from screenshots of working prototypes.

----

-## 02 — From Idea to Prototype

-The relational goal created technical requirements.

-If Alice was going to maintain continuity while models, conversations, and devices changed, identity and relational context could not depend entirely on a single language-model session.

-That led to experiments involving:
+Alice progressed from an interface idea into functional conversational AI prototypes across iOS, macOS, local AI, and cross-device experiments.

+Development has included:

 - Swift and SwiftUI
 - Python